-Python is one of the programming languages that has experienced considerable growth in recent times.
-Its ease of use allows for the rapid creation of small programs and scripts, with very short development times.
+Python is one of the programming languages that has experienced the greatest boom in recent times.
+Its ease of use allows for quickly creating small programs and scripts, with very short development times.

-This simplicity has made Python carve out a niche in the Internet of Things (IoT), where it stands out for its ease of communication with different devices (computers, tablets, smartphones), whether by cable, Bluetooth, or the Internet.
+This simplicity has earned Python a place in the Internet of Things (IoT), where it stands out for the ease of communicating with different devices (computers, tablets, smartphones), whether by cable, Bluetooth, or the Internet.

-Communication via the serial port can be done both wired and wirelessly via Bluetooth, as we saw in the entry Connect Arduino via Bluetooth with HC-05 or HC-06 modules.
+Serial communication can be done either by cable or wirelessly via Bluetooth, as we saw in the post Conectar Arduino por Bluetooth con los módulos HC-05 ó HC-06

-For this entry, we will use the Arduino port.
-If you are not yet familiar with the serial port, you can read the entry Arduino Communication with Serial Port.
+For this post, we will use Arduino’s serial port.
+If you are not yet familiar with the serial port, you can read the post Comunicación de Arduino con puerto serie

 Install Python and PySerial

 The first thing we need is to have Python installed on our device.
-If you are new to Python, you can check the entry Our first program in Python where we saw how to install Python on Windows and Linux, along with some basic examples to introduce its use.
+If you haven’t started with Python yet, you can check the post Nuestro primer programa en Python where we saw how to install Python on Windows and Linux, and some basic examples to introduce its use.

-We download and run the installer to add the PySerial library to our Python installation.
+Download and run the installer, to add the PySerial library to our Python installation.

-We can also install the PySerial library directly from Python by typing the following command in a console.
+We can also install the PySerial library directly from Python, by typing the following command from a console.

 python -m pip install PySerial

-With either of the two methods, we will end up with the PySerial library installed and ready to be used in our projects.
+With either method, we will finally have the PySerial library installed and ready to be used in our projects.

 Code Examples

-Next, we will look at a couple of simple examples to start testing and using the PySerial library along with Arduino.
+Next, we are going to see a couple of simple examples to start testing and using the PySerial library together with Arduino.

 Receive Information from Arduino

-In this first example, we will read information sent by Arduino, captured and displayed on the screen by Python.
+In this first example, we are going to read information sent by Arduino, captured, and displayed on the screen by Python.

-To do this, we start by uploading the following sketch to Arduino, which simply continuously sends the text “Hello World” once per second.
+To do this, we start by loading the following sketch into Arduino, which simply continuously sends the text “Hello World” once per second.

 void setup() {